Banzobotic/common_math/README.md

 As its name suggests common_math provides ways to do common math functions more easily than with the standard library alone.

-Currently, it only contains rounding functions, however may functions may be added in the future
+Currently, it only contains rounding functions, however more functions may be added in the future

 ## Modules